-Early Bird entry is for $30 until May 24th!
-After that, entry will be $40.
-Make sure to sign up by June 8th to guarantee your spot in league.
-Additions after that date may not be possible, but check with the Alex.
-If you sign up and do not see your name on the roster, please reach out to the Alex.
+Early-bird entry is $30 until Tuesday December 10th at 11:59 PM.
+Otherwise, make sure to sign up by January 10th to guarantee your spot in league for $40.
+Additions after that date may not be possible, but check with the League Director.
+If you register but do not see your name on the roster below, PLEASE CONTACT THE LEAGUE DIRECTOR DIRECTLY.

 By enrolling in this event, you explicitly agree to the terms of the TBUltimate Waiver & Release posted here.